mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 Option 2: Coarsening surface meshes and extruding a family of volume meshes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of using the ``cgns_utils coarsen`` feature, we can easily make the finer or coarser meshes with the help of the ``prefoil`` package.
+Instead of using the ``cgns_utils coarsen`` feature, we can easily make the finer or coarser meshes with the ``prefoil`` package.
 The main reason behind this idea is to generate the meshes without changing the ``growth rate`` of the off-wall layers.
 By maintaining the growth rate, extrusion in all directions is better and node clustering is then smoother with this method.
 If you use ``cgns_utils coarsen`` feature (i.e. :ref:`option-1`), you will be able to increase the first off-wall spacing ``s0`` uniformly;
 however, the grow ratio is going to change and the off-wall layers will have too much distance between each other.

 In order to avoid this, we can use the ``prefoil`` package easily and still be able to coarsen or refine the meshes.
 The example code is given below.
 You can either upload a ``.dat`` file or create the NACA 4 digit airfoils.
 Then, you can manipulate the meshing parameters and get mesh grids with different levels.

 .. code-block:: python